butla/mountepy/README.rst

 I recommend Pytest for elastic composition of service process test fixtures.
 Your process may start once per test suite, once per test, etc.

+As you can probably see, there's no build status icon.
+That's becaused Snap CI was decommissioned and I didn't have the time to make a switch yet.
+But don't worry, the project is stable and perfectly usable, it just doesn't require any code changes at the time.
+I use it at my company and it's infecting more and more projects :)

 Installation
 ------------